 If you experience a diabetic coma, prompt diagnosis is essential.
 The emergency medical team will do a physical exam and may ask those who are with you about your medical history.
 If you have diabetes, you may want to wear a medical ID bracelet or necklace.

-You may need various lab tests to measure:
+At the hospital, you may need various lab tests to measure:

 - Your blood sugar level